-A.20 GUIDELINE RECOMMENDATIONS AND MEDICAL EVIDENCE
+A.19 GUIDELINE RECOMMENDATIONS AND MEDICAL EVIDENCE

-The Workers' Compensation Board (the Department and its Advisors including medical and other professionals) have not independently evaluated or vetted the scientific medical literature used in support of these Guidelines, but have relied on the methodology used by the developers of various guidelines utilized and referenced in these Guidelines.
+The Workers' Compensation Board and its Medical Advisory Committee have not independently evaluated or vetted the scientific medical literature used in support of the guidelines, but have relied on the methodology used by the developers of various guidelines utilized and referenced in these Guidelines.

-A.21 EXPERIMENTAL TREATMENT
+A.20 EXPERIMENTAL/INVESTIGATIONAL TREATMENT

-Medical treatment that is experimental and not approved for any purpose, application or indication by the FDA is not permitted under these Guidelines.
+Medical treatment that is experimental/investigational and not approved for any purpose, application or indication by the FDA is not permitted under these Guidelines.

-A.22 INJURED WORKERS AS PATIENTS
+A.21 INJURED WORKERS AS PATIENTS

-In these Guidelines, injured workers are referred to as patients, recognizing that in certain circumstances there is no doctor-patient relationship.
+In these Guidelines, injured workers are referred to as patients recognizing that in certain circumstances there is no doctor-patient relationship.

-A.23 SCOPE OF PRACTICE
+A.22 SCOPE OF PRACTICE